Akinori-F-Ebihara/SpecDiff_in_house_database_sample/README.md

 Please note that,
  - The database is available for academic research purposes only.
  - Modification and re-distribution are strictly prohibited.
+ - Face images of a subject cannot be published or displayed in public without permission.